The 2018-19 fellowship application is now closed. The 2019-20 application will be available in late August 2018.

 Princeton in Africa develops young leaders committed to Africa’s advancement by offering yearlong fellowship opportunities with a variety of organizations that work across the African continent.

-Young alumni and graduating seniors from any accredited college or university in the United States are eligible to apply.
+Young alumni and graduating seniors from any college or university accredited in the United States are eligible to apply.
 Prior experience in Africa is not a prerequisite.

 Fellows should expect to cover:

-- Transportation to/from interviews in Princeton
+- Transportation to/from Princeton for interviews.

 - $150 program placement fee, paid upon acceptance of a PiAf fellowship post.
 This contribution is only a fraction of the total yearly program costs to PiAf for each fellowship post.

-- Round-trip air travel to/from their post
+- Round-trip air travel to/from their fellowhip post in Africa

-- In most cases, visa expenses
+- In most cases, visas and work permits.

-- Sundries and recreational travel
+- Sundries and recreational travel.

-Princeton in Africa/partner organizations cover:
+Princeton in Africa/fellowship organizations cover: